HeenriqueCDS/b3-crawler/README.md

 This repository houses two lambda functions

 `invocable-importer.ts`
-Receives a message from a SQS Queue, containing a tickerId, then it uses it to insert this ticker information and history into a Postgres database using AWS RDS
+Receives a message from a SQS Queue, containing a tickerId, then it uses it to insert this ticker information and history into a Postgres database using AWS RDS, and then send an event to `pusher service` to notify our client about fresh new quotes in real-time!

 `scheduled-importer.ts`
-This one is scheduled and triggered by Event Bridge at AWS, it retrieves data from 10 new tickets, and inserts into the same database as the previous function
+This one is scheduled and triggered by Event Bridge at AWS, it retrieves data from 10 new tickets, inserts into the same database and send an event just as the previous function

 This lambdas are part of a bigger application called *B3Finder*, it lists stocks from B3 (Brazilian Stock Market) and show to the user useful information to help him to choose where to invest